Ask Jacksonians where to get a king cake and the answers vary. Wiseguys may say, “New Orleans” and, while fair, why not let NOLA come to you?

 La Brioche prides itself on being a bit different from the rest.
 That’s why their king cake offering is a “wreath” design, made of laminated pastry dough, delicately folded and filled with a sweet almond pastry cream.
 Preorders are being accepted now.
 Pickup is only available between February 11-16.
 They also offer a petit gateau, made up of a thin layer of vanilla cake and a light and fluffy cinnamon cream cheese mousse reminiscent of king cake flavors.

-Corner Market grocery stores (Fondren, Belhaven and Maywood Mart) say they will have king cakes the week of January 18.
-Kroger and Whole Foods sell king cakes, too.
+Corner Market grocery stores (Fondren, Belhaven and Maywood Mart), Kroger and Whole Foods sell king cakes, too.

-Barrelhouse will showcase a king cake burger, rolling out on February 1.
+Barrelhouse is showcasing a king cake burger.
 It’s a traditional beef burger with an iced and sugar-sprinkled bun (think Krispy Kreme donut burger.. but better!)